mirokolodii/mirokolodii/README.md

+Hi 👋
-I'm a Mobile software engin eer, leaving in Poland.

-My main area of experties and passion is Android.
+I'm a Mobile software engineer, with main area of experties and passion is Android.
 I've been also working on building cross-platform applications with Kotlin Multiplatform.
 Have some moderate experience with iOS and little bit of React Native.

 I have wide technical background in managing computer systems and computer network configuration, as well as Projects and People management.